Trewaters/BerkeleyJsDojo/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+When contributing to this repository, please discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change. _Please note we have a code of conduct, follow it in all your interactions with the project._

+## Read the `<STYLE>-README.md`

+Each folder has a `<STYLE>-README.md` file in it. **Please read it before contributing to that section.** The read me is where the details for that folder are found.
+This contributing file has some information but it is only the highlights.
+The `<STYLE>-README.md` files have all the necessary information you should know before contributing.

 ## Formatting